catilly/hcol_senior_thesis/README.md

 - **run_XP-BLUP.sh**: A script for fitting and evaluating XP-BLUP in YRI.

-- **simulate_expression_prediction_v2.R**: A set of custom R functions that are used throughout our study, documented in detail.
-This contains processing and model-fitting functions (including our novel method XP-EN) employed in the above scripts, but it also contains functions for simulating gene expression.

 - **XP-BLUP_helper.R**: A script that generates appropriately formatted input files for XP-BLUP.

 ## Demo: Evaluating Expression Prediction Methods in Chromosome 21